brahad316/brahad316/README.md

 ### Music is my lifesaver

-I play the guitar and bass, a bit of keys.
+I play the guitar and bass, a bit of keys and singing.
 I used to play harmonium a while ago.
 Music keeps me sane and eases my mind.

 ## My Main Projects